bmucsanyi/autobatch/README.md

 # autobatch

-`autobatch` finds one integer CUDA setting for a PyTorch workload.
-The setting can be a batch size, chunk size, tile size, beam width, candidate count, token block count, or any other positive integer whose CUDA memory feasibility is monotone over the declared domain.
+`autobatch` tunes an integer hyperparameter for a PyTorch CUDA workload.
+The setting can be a batch size, chunk size, tile size, beam width, candidate count, token block count, or any other positive integer whose CUDA memory feasibility is monotone.

-The public success path returns one integer:
+`autobatch.find` is the single entrypoint that returns the tuned hyperparameter as an integer.
+Example use:

 ```python
 import autobatch